iposelag/Pose-Lagoa_et_al_2023/README.md

 ## Code
 ### Data loading and preparation
 First, we downloaded the raw data from GEO and we prepared it for reading and processing (`src/data/load_files_GSE47460.R`).
 We also applied a pipeline for data preprocessing (normalization, bg correction, filtering of genes and probes...) and generation of the Expression Set objects (`src/expression_objects/eset_objects_GSE47460.R`).
 The script `outliers.R` was generated for the detection of the outlier samples.
-A first explorative data analysis was computed to each platform separated (`initial_eda.R`) and joining both of them (`eda_both_plt.R`).
+A first explorative data analysis was computed to each platform separated (`src/eda/initial_eda.R`) and joining both of them (`src/eda/eda_both_plt.R`) (both scripts update the expression objects if necessary).